danereno/danereno.github.io/pages/resume.md

 * Effective collaborator and comfortable in group environments
 * Skilled in presenting/public speaking
-* Proficient with programming in C/C++, C#, Python3, Javascript ES6, and Go, as well as working with HTML5, CSS3, and Regular Expressions.
+* Proficient with programming in C/C++, C#, Python3, Javascript ES6, and Go, as well as working with HTML5, CSS3, and regular expressions.
 * Familiar with the following technologies:
     - Cisco and Fortinet security appliances
     - Cryptographic systems and encryption